 - Associate Product Manager – This is an entry-level position and is well-suited for recent graduates to start their career in product management.
 It’s also great for professionals who want to change careers into this field.
 Some companies might also require a college degree and work experience of zero to two years for this position.

 The average annual salary for associate product managers is between $58,000 – $117,000 per year.

 - Product Manager – After gaining experience of three to five years in the associate manager position, you can move further into the product manager role.
 You can also go for this position if you have some experience in a role related to engineering and sales.
 MBA graduates or graduates with advanced degrees in technology are likely to skip the associate manager stage.
 However, eventually, it’s the work experience that matters.

 The average annual salary for product managers is between $78,000 – $154,000 per year.

-Senior Product Manager – After five to eight years of experience in the field of product management, you can move up to the position of senior product manager.
+- Senior Product Manager – Eventually, you can move up to the position of senior product manager.
 A senior product manager’s job responsibilities include simultaneously managing multiple projects.